collaborative-robotics/crtk_matlab_client/custom_msgs_2020b_and_up.md

 rosgenmsg('~/catkin_ws/src/crtk')
 ```

-If you're running into a message re. _cmake_ not being found, see fix below.
+If you're running into an error re. **_cmake_ not being found**, see fix below and then come back to this section.

-Then follow instructions to edit `javaclasspath.txt` in `~/.matlab/R2020b` (step 1).
-The tutorial recommends to use `savepath` (step 2) but this would apply to all users on the workstation so you should probably skip that step and read the following section.
+Then follow instructions to use `savepath` but this would apply to all users on the workstation so you should probably skip that step and read the following section.

 # Paths